skoolkid/skoolkit/sphinx/source/commands.rst

 has completed or been aborted, the values of the registers (including the program counter) in the simulator are used to populate the Z80 snapshot.

-The ``--accelerator`` option may be used to speed up simulation of the tape-sampling loop in specific types of custom loader.
-The available accelerators are:
+By default, ``--sim-load`` automatically selects an appropriate accelerator (if available) from the list below to speed up the simulation of the tape-sampling loop in a loading routine:

 * ``alkatraz`` (Alkatraz)
 * ``alkatraz2`` (Alkatraz 2)